Updated: Feb 12

-TELLING TIME!
-I don't know if you've noticed the same thing as I did - kids struggle to tell time in their L1, especially when analogue clocks are involved.
+I don't know if you've noticed the same thing as I did - kids struggle with telling time in their L1, especially when analogue clocks are involved.
 So teaching them how to do it in a foreign language can be a challenge.
 Of course, I'm not saying that all kids have this problem, but I've noticed an increase in that department.

 Anyway, Present Simple had to happen so 'the clock' was inevitable.
-To help my kids study telling time in their individual work cycle I've created a couple of materials.
+To help my kids study telling time in their free work cycle, I've created a couple of materials.
 As per usual, the materials are created in a way that doesn't require teacher's help whatsoever.

 The first material (on the picture above it's the one in a plastic envelope) is based on a great game created by Pomysły Przy Tablicy.
 I used the clocks created for this game and put my own spin on them by turning them into a matching activity.
 I also added "digital clocks" so that the kids can practise both types of clocks.
 I've also recorded the time on each clock using PenPals so the kids can work with it as a reading or listening activity.
 The listening part of the activity works as the error correction mechanism as well - after matching the clocks to their written form, the student listens to the time and checks if it's the same as what is written on the big clock.